hobbit-project/neptune-system-adapter/README.md

 ## Additional info
 - The adapter uses the [AwsController](https://github.com/hobbit-project/aws-controller) for executing stacks and the [Java SDK](https://github.com/hobbit-project/java-sdk) to run itself locally.
-- RabbitMQ and containers ot the benchmark are expected to be pulled and started attached to networks `hobbit` and `hobbit-core` (this should be automatically managed by SDK).
+- RabbitMQ and containers of the benchmark are expected to be pulled and started being attached to networks `hobbit` and `hobbit-core`.
 - Containers are trying to find rabbitMQ in a given 30 seconds interval (returning the `Host not found` exception every 5 seconds) and then terminate.
 Sometimes even 30s is not enougth for some components, then just restart it again.
 - Don't forget to  manually delete created AWS resources after benchmark finished (can be done NeptuneClusterManagerTest.java) or implement it as part of system adapter.
 - Feel free to create [issues](https://github.com/hobbit-project/neptune-system-adapter/issues) in case of any troubles with the code.